wesleywerner/aliverl/spec.md

     # Define story dialogues by a key name.
     # The type will determine the look of the message displayed.
+    # dialogue 'type' is not yet used by the engine.
     dialogue = {

         'welcome_term': {
-            'type': 'story',
-            'words': 'This is a line of dialogue'
-            },

-        'a_switch': {
-            'type': 'news',
-            'words': 'We tell our story through interacting terminals' },

-        'a_switch': {
-            'type': 'news',
+            'type': '',
-            'words': 'xyz'
+            'words': ["This is the first screen of a dialogue.", "This is the second screen.",
+                      "We use double quotes here.",
+                      ]
                         },
         }
 ~~~